woodsiz/growing-pains/content/pages/projects/project-three.md

 client: ''
 description: >-
   Recruitment is noisy.
 We align on expectations and understand what you really need.
 Top of funnel pipeline?
 End-to-end hiring?
-Team builds.
+Team builds?
 Simple & consistent = equal results.
 featuredImage:
   type: ImageBlock